anchalwalia/BookStore/AnchalsBookStore/README.txt

 12:09am : Created partial view for edit and back.
 12:25am : Modified the Upsert.cshtml.
 12:28am : Added the asp-action to the Index.cshtml.

+23 November 2022
+10:55pm : Created an Upsert action method in CategoryController.cs.